karthikRavichandran/News_classfication/README.md

   6) Creating embedding layer and transferring the pretrained weights from glove(to be added in first layer of the model)
   7) Creating a BiLSTM based architecture.(monitoring f1 score and save best model based on val_f1)
   8) GD optimization algo used : ADAM
-  9) Tesing on Test set
+  9) Testing on Test set
   10) Testing on NEWS sentance